ATGardner/atgardner.github.com/_posts/2014-08-13-day-124-bend-mckenzie-pass-to-bend.markdown

  ice cream shops, called Goody's, and was driving over to their Eugene store to deliver since I've cream.
  We
  talked about the PCT and about Israel, and hiking.
-He has hiked around here, and plans to hike note sections odd the pct soon.
+He has hiked around here, and plans to hike note sections odd the PCT soon.
 He pointed at the mountains around, and told me their names.
 After a while, he decided he'd use the old highway, and take me all the way to McKenzie Pass.
 I don't know how much time it added to his drive to Eugene.

  Before I got off at the observatory, Dane told me I can come over to one of his stores this evening, and get a free